subiabre/phpmetro/README.md

 $ composer require --dev subiabre/phpmetro
 ```

 Once installed you'll get the phpmetro binary in your vendor folder.
-After installation you'll want to run `composer suggests subiabre/phpmetro` to see some more libraries you'll find useful when writing your analyses, as PHPMetro only contains a foundation for describing analysis cases with an specific workflow, and a runner to perform all our analyses based on a given configuration.
+After installation you'll want to run `composer suggests subiabre/phpmetro` to see some more libraries you'll find useful when writing your analyses, as PHPMetro only contains a basic toolset for describing analysis cases with an specific workflow, and a runner to perform all our analyses based on a given configuration.

 >**NOTE**: It's assummed you'll only need PHPMetro on development.
 Avoid possible vulnerabilities and save space by requiring it only on dev.